Site is currently under construction, please be gentle.

 - Self-Esteem – Are you confident to the core of your being?
-Are you more concerned about your own opinion of yourself or the opinions of others?
+Are you more concerned about your own opinion of yourself rather than the opinions of others?

 - Self-Actualization – Are you actively realizing your greatest potential?

 How many of the above questions did you say yes to?
 If you’re like most people, you probably didn’t answer yes to that many questions.
-That’s because we don’t grow up in a society that invests in educating people about how to live, but rather brainwashes people into the opposite so they become better consumers.
+If so, that’s okay, we don’t grow up in a society that invests in educating people about how to live, but rather brainwashes people into the opposite so they become better consumers.

-If you want to be less of a consumer and more of a creator, to take more control of your life, to learn how to get to the point where you can say yes to all of the above questions, click the link below.
+If you want to be less of a consumer and more of a creator, to approach life with more effortless effort, to learn how to get to the point where you can say yes to all of the above questions, click the link below.